lyonva/SimplyClip/README.md

 ### **Why Isn't It Where I Want**

-Enanble the extension to work on multiple browsers such as Firefox, Safari, etc...
+Enanble the extension to work on multiple browsers such as Firefox, Safari, etc.

 ### **Gimme Everything**

+Enable the extension to work in sync with the system clipboard so that the content can be switched across browsers.

 ## Contributors